Willamette Valley: Agriculture

 Grass farmers have been burning fields, as part of their production, since the 1940s.
 The smoke is often irritating to residents; in 1988 it caused a 23-car pileup on I-5.
 Over the years, several pieces of legislation have limited the amount of burning permitted.
 With the passage of a bill championed by legislator Paul Holvey in the 2009 session, burning has been banned since the summer of 2010, with the exception of an area of about 15,000 acre with steep terrain and certain species.
 (At its peak in the 1980s, about 250000 acre were burned each year.)

-The marionberry, a cross between Chehalem and Olallie blackberries, was bred at Oregon State University as part of a berry-developing partnership with the U.S. Department of Agriculture that dates back to the early 1900s.
-It's named for Marion County in the Willamette Valley, where most of the field trials took place.
+The marionberry, a cross between Chehalem and Olallie blackberries, was bred at Oregon State University as part of a berry-developing partnership with the US Department of Agriculture that dates back to the early 1900s.
+It is named for Marion County in the Willamette Valley, where most of the field trials took place.
 When the berry was introduced in the 1950s, it was widely hailed as the most delicious blackberry commercial cultivar around.
 Even today, people rave over its tart-yet-sweet flavor, described as a cross between raspberries and blackberries.
 (Though there is some raspberry in its DNA, the red fruits are more like a genetic great-great grandparent to the marionberry.)

 Ecology

 The Willamette Valley is prone to periodic floods.
-Notable floods include the Great Flood of 1862, events in 1899, the Christmas flood of 1964, the Willamette Valley Flood of 1996, and the Willamette Flood of 2019.
+Notable floods include the Great Flood of 1862, events in 1899, the Christmas flood of 1964, and the Willamette Valley flood of 1996.
 Part of its floodplain is a National Natural Landmark called the Willamette Floodplain.

 Historically, the Willamette Valley forests were mostly an oak savanna—tall grasslands with scattered Garry oaks and groves of coast Douglas-fir.
 The river floodplains contained extensive wetlands, stands of willow, alder, and cottonwood, and gallery forests.
 This landscape was maintained by the Native American inhabitants of the valley who set frequent fires that encouraged the open grasslands and killed young trees.
 The American settlers of the region, since the 19th century, suppressed fires and converted much of the valley to agriculture, which has caused much of the former grassland and savanna to revert to closed-canopy forest.
 Less than one-tenth of one percent of the original savanna vegetation remains.
 The remaining enclaves include a section of Garry oak savanna preserved at Mount Pisgah Arboretum in Eugene.
 North Pacific Oak Woodland is a major forest alliance, extending through the Willamette Valley and southward to the Klamath Range of Northern California.
 Many of the soils are well-drained mesic.